garrethmcdaid/python-toy-encryption/rsa/README.md

 ```markdown
 a x b = 1
 ```
-b is the multiplicative inverse of a, and vice versa, because when factored together they make 1.
+*b* is the multiplicative inverse of *a*, and vice versa, because when factored together they make 1.
 If you have the value of a, can easily find the value of b.

 The *modular inverse* is where: